nspcc-dev/neofs-spec/01-arch/00-overview.md

 between NeoFS and Neo Blockchain, dApps are not limited to on-chain storage and can manipulate large amounts of data without paying a prohibitive price for it.

-NeoFS uses native gRPC API and supports popular protocols allowing easy integration with other systems and applications without rewriting their code.
+NeoFS provides native gRPC API and supports popular protocol gateways allowing easy integration with other systems and applications without rewriting their code.

 Such an architecture makes it possible to implement dApp's smart